 Block 9, Figure 2: Is the PD More-than-Minor (e.g., Is it a FINDING)?

 The identified performance deficiency (or deficiencies) should be screened against the criteria in IMC 0612, Appendix B to determine whether they are minor or more than minor.
-When answering the Minor screening questions in IMC 0612, Appendix B, consider the terminology descriptions provided in Appendix of this inspection procedure for the applicable PD.
+When answering the Minor screening questions in IMC 0612, Appendix B, consider the terminology descriptions provided in Appendix B of this inspection procedure for the applicable PD.
 A maintenance-related performance deficiency may be more than minor if it results in a degraded performance or condition of an SSC that is likely to adversely affect an associated cornerstone objective, regardless of whether the degraded performance or condition has been recognized, appropriately categorized and characterized by the licensee.
 In these instances, inspectors should consider how the PD impacted the function of the SSC.

 In cases where there is a SSC PD and a separate program PD (separate IOCs that screen as performance deficiencies as discussed above), the program PD can often be determined to be more than minor because actual problems with the equipment have occurred.